danielabar/meblog/src/markdown/rails-postgres-docker.md

 bin/rails db:migrate
 ```

-Go back to the tab where `psql` is running and verify `articles` table got created in the Postgres database running within Docker container.
+Go back to the tab where `psql` is running and verify the `articles` table got created in the Postgres database running within Docker container.
 The `\dt` command lists all tables in the database you're connected to:

 ```
 blogpg=> \dt